Non-Hermitian quantum mechanics approach for extracting and emulating continuum physics based on bound-state-like calculations: Detailed description: Three-body demonstrations

 With the Faddeev equations developed in the Sec.~\ref{subsubsec:Faddeev_eqs}, the emulator developments follow the general discussion in Sec.~\ref{sec:interiorview}, as implemented in Sec.~\ref{sec:two-body} for the two-body system.
 Therefore, the emulation formalisms are not repeated here.
 However, some details about treating the parameters in $H$ and the sources are worth mentioning.
 The methods for performing training calculations at complex energies and benchmark calculations at real energies are also discussed.

-When computing or emulating \emph{on-shell} $T_{nonBorn}$ amplitude, the $E$ variable in the resolvent operator and the real $\Ein$ parameter in the sources are related via $E = \Ein - B_2$; the potential parameters in the $H$ and sources are undoubtedly the same.
-However, when performing the training calculations in the form of Eqs.~\eqref{eq:training_eq} and~\eqref{eq:training_adjeq} to collect $| \wf^{tr}_\alpha\rangle$ and $| \wfadj^{tr}_\alpha\rangle$, the $E$ variable, being complex generally, is treated as independent of $\Ein$.
+When computing or emulating \emph{on-shell} $T_\mathrm{nonBorn}$ amplitude, the $E$ variable in the resolvent operator and the real $\Ein$ parameter in the sources are related via $E = \Ein - B_2$; the potential parameters in the $H$ and sources are undoubtedly the same.
+However, when performing the training calculations in the form of Eqs.~\eqref{eq:training_eq} and~\eqref{eq:training_adjeq} to collect $| \wf^\mathrm{tr}_\alpha\rangle$ and $| \wfadj^\mathrm{tr}_\alpha\rangle$, the $E$ variable, being complex generally, is treated as independent of $\Ein$.

-In addition to the elastic scattering amplitude, we also study $\resolventamp$ with \emph{fixed} sources.
-In these cases, we assign particular values for $\Ein$ and the parameters of the $V_1$ and $V_4$ that are inside the sources (see Eqs.~\eqref{eq:so_3body} and~\eqref{eq:soadj_3body}) and fix them, while varying the $E$ and the $H$'s parameters in the resolvent operator.
+In addition to the elastic scattering amplitude, I also study $\resolventamp$ with \emph{fixed} sources.
+In these cases, I assign particular values for $\Ein$ and the parameters of the $V_1$ and $V_4$ that are inside the sources (see Eqs.~\eqref{eq:so_3body} and~\eqref{eq:soadj_3body}) and fix them, while varying the $E$ and the $H$'s parameters in the resolvent operator.
 These calculations resemble computing response functions when $E$ is along the real axis with $\Im E = 0^+$.
 This type of emulator can also be used to access the compressed spectra and their dependence on the $H$ parameters because the spectrum, as a property of $H$, should be accessible by any sources (or ``probes'' in terms of response function terminology).

 The training solutions are spatially localized and thus can be solved using an integrable basis, such as a Harmonic oscillator basis.
-However, we work in the momentum space in which the $G_0$ is a diagonal operator, and the Faddeev equations can be simplified so that we deal with only one momentum variable, $P$.
+However, I work in the momentum space in which the $G_0$ is a diagonal operator, and the Faddeev equations can be simplified so that one deals with only one momentum variable, $P$.
 The nonzero imaginary part of the complex $E$ smooths out the singular functions in solving the training equations, which would be present with real $E$ above the lowest threshold.
 The difficulty of dealing with moving singularities is mitigated in the training calculations.